Daniel Kumler Flickinger: United Brethren in Christ (Old Constitution)

 In December 1895 Rev. Flickinger joined the Scioto Annual Conference of the "break-away" segment of the Church of the United Brethren in Christ (that one, led by Bishop Wright, which continued by means of the former denominational Constitution).
 Daniel found there an opportunity to make his twelfth trip to Africa, in 1896.
 On 1 July 1897 he was appointed to the office of Secretary of the Domestic, Frontier, and Foreign Missionary Society of this denomination.
 By virtue of this office, he also became Editor of the first eight pages of the Missionary Monthly magazine.

 Nevertheless, disappointed in some conditions which he found in this denomination, on 1 June 1905 he severed his connection with the Board of Missions.
 He joined the First U.B.
 Church in Indianapolis, Indiana in December.
 Then in August 1906 he was accepted again into the Ministerial membership of the Miami Conference, where he had worked in his earlier years.

 Bishop Flickinger's children

+Flickinger had ten children, five of whom survived into adulthood.
 His oldest son, Samuel Jacob Flickinger, was widely known as the long-time Editor of the Ohio State Journal, published in Columbus, Ohio.
 Another son, Dr. Elmer Ellsworth Flickinger, practiced medicine six years and then went into business in Indianapolis, where he was also known as one of the leading laymen of the U.B.
 Church.
 The Bishop's youngest son died when only nine years old.
 He had three other sons and two daughters.

+The chief of Imperi, Daniel Flickinger Wilberforce (born 1856), was named after Flickinger.